 Leaders deliver the news by being honest.
 No sugar coating is necessary for a notice of this proportion.
 Announce the information in an appropriate setting where employees can ask questions.
 Express empathy and support without sounding disingenuous.
 Providing severance and employment assistance will soften the bad news.

 Pro Tip: When giving bad news, be honest and give employees all available information.
 Be supportive and ready to field all questions because some decisions may be unpopular.
-For example, your company planned a new food product, but supply chain issues disrupted the project.
+Your company planned a new food product, but supply chain issues disrupted the project.
 Now, you have to cancel it despite employee enthusiasm.
 Explain to your colleagues why you had to cancel the project and what the future holds.
 Let the employees know if you can restart the project later or introduce a new product instead.

-And when you’re delivering the bad news, make sure to check for their body language to know what they’re really feeling: 16 Essential Body Language Examples and Their Meanings (scienceofpeople.com)
+And when you’re delivering the bad news, make sure to check for their body language to know what they’re really feeling: 16 Essential Body Language Examples and Their Meanings

 In a perfect world, we’d all get along without issue.
 However, with 8 billion people worldwide, we’ll disagree on things.
 These disagreements could escalate into conflict between your employees.
 Physical confrontation is uncommon but isn’t unheard of.
 Conflict in the workplace is one of the toughest leadership challenges you’ll deal with.

-For example, say you’re an office manager with 25 employees.
+Say you’re an office manager with 25 employees.
 One of your newest workers likes to listen to music and have videos in the background to concentrate.
 However, they’re disturbing two employees sitting around them.

 The distracted workers have requested they lower the volume or turn off the sound.
 How do you handle the situation?
 Leadership is crucial here because you need to appease all parties involved.